AlessiaConca/Algorithms_and_Data_Structures_prj/README.md

 **C Code for Graph Analysis**

 This C code is designed to analyze graphs and perform various operations on them.
-It includes functionality for computing shortest paths, maintaining a ranking of top graphs, and processing commands from standard input.
+It includes functionalities for computing shortest paths, maintaining a ranking of top graphs and processing commands from standard input.
 This README provides an overview of the code's structure and key features.

 >Features:
 1. Graph Analysis: